bcarpenter7/blog-react-final/Unit_3/project-3/project-3.md

 -->

-# Project #2: Building Your First Full-Stack Application
+# Project #3: Building Your A Django Application

 ## Attendance